-- Promotes residents' issues and initiatives to the board and the city or district council; - Makes decisions about activities delegated to the community board by the council; - Monitors the provision of council services and advocates changes as necessary; - Engages in community development activities in conjunction with council officers; - Takes a proactive stance anticipating strategies and policies that may be needed; - Represents the community to other agencies; - Promotes the role of the community board in the wider community; - Works cooperatively with the council.
+Promotes residents' issues and initiatives to the board and the city or district council; Makes decisions about activities delegated to the community heard by the council; board by the council; Monitors the provision of council services and advocates changes as necessary; • Engages in community development activities in conjunction with council officers; Takes a proactive stance anticipating strategies and policies that may be needed; Represents the community to other agencies; Promotes the role of the community board in the wider community; Works cooperatively with the council.
+Q8 .
+What is the difference between Māori and general wards/constituencies?
+A Some councils have established Māori wards or constituencies.
+For those councils, members of Māori wards / constituencies are elected by those enrolled to vote on the respective Māori electoral roll; similarly members of general wards / constituencies are elected by those enrolled to vote on the respective general electoral roll.